herewithme/wordpress-cli-tools/README.md

 ## WordPress CLI Tools
 =========================

-Some tools for WordPress, use it with CLI for no limitation.
+Some tools for WordPress, use it with PHP-CLI for no limitation (memory, timeout)

-Caution : CLI isn't possible for WordPress with multisite enabled.
+Caution : PHP-CLI isn't possible for WordPress with multisite enabled.

 ### Rebuild thumbs

 This script allow to regenerate all thumbs for default and custom images sizes.

-Usage : php-cli /path to wordpress/rebuild-thumbs.php > messages.log
+Usage : php5-cli /path to wordpress/rebuild-thumbs.php > messages.log

 ### Relink medias

 This script allow to replace in your post content, link on direct media file by the link for attachment view.

-Usage : php-cli /path to wordpress/relink-medias.php > messages.log
+Usage : php5-cli /path to wordpress/relink-medias.php > messages.log